Tangy, flavorful and incredibly healthy, this spiced Indian buttermilk aka Masala Chaas recipe is one you absolutely need to try out!

 Variations

-- If you don't mind a bit of heat, you can also add a green chilli into the mixture while grinding it.
+- To lend the spiced buttermilk a nice kick of heat, add a green chili into the mixture while grinding it.

-- If you have a couple extra minutes, you can also make a simple tempering of curry leaves, mustard seeds and a pinch of asafoetida in some oil and use it to top over the buttermilk.
+- If you have a couple of extra minutes, you can also make a simple tempering of curry leaves, mustard seeds, and a pinch of asafoetida in some oil and use it to top over the buttermilk.
+This simple tempering really jazzes up the buttermilk- I did the same with my almond chutney too!

 💭Top Tip

-It is best to use fresh or a day old yogurt to craft this Masala Chaas.
+It is best to use fresh or a day-old yogurt to make this buttermilk drink.
 That way, you'll get to enjoy the perfect balance of creaminess and tanginess.

 How to Store Leftover Masala Chaas